-As a parent, you are making a huge impact in your teenager's life.
+ENGAGING WITH PARENTS As a parent, you are making a huge impact in your teenager's life.
 The impact you're making is far more significant than any impact we, their church, could ever hope to make.
 You are the most important voice in your kid's life, both now and for a lifetime.
 But in all of our time caring for teenagers, we've learned something really important.
-(We drew a picture to help you remember it.)
+(We even drew a picture to help you remember it.)
 We believe that, in every teenager's life, this is true: your best chance at influencing your teenager's faith and future is to recruit other adults to influence them with you.

 Dr. Kara E. Powell and Dr. Chap Clark, authors of Sticky Faith, encourage parents to "develop a sticky web of relationships" for their kids.
 We love that idea!

-Especially during the teenage years, when your kid is beginning to pull away from you in their search for independence, we want to come alongside you by creating a pool of trustworthy adults who can help you influence your teenager.

-That's why our ministry is so committed to small groups.
-Small groups are about more than just good discussions.
-Small groups exist to connect your kid with an adult you can trust so you can better influence their faith and future.

-So, this year, engage with your kid's small group leader.
-They can be a powerful ally for you and your family

-THE FINE PRINT

-SAFETY GUIDELINES

-The safety of your teenager is a priority for our ministry, so we wanted to get you in the loop on how we plan to care for and protect them.

-WE SCREEN VOLUNTEERS

-Before any volunteer is permitted to serve with us, they undergo a rigorous application and interview process, including a criminal background check.

-WE SET BOUNDARIES

-We have set a number of guidelines for our youth ministry staff and volunteers.
-As a parent, you can help us make sure your child is well-cared for by helping us maintain these boundaries.

-- No staff member of volunteer should initiate a one-on one meeting with a teenager without the knowledge and consent of you, their parents. - No staff member or volunteer should transport a teenager in a vehicle alone.
-If a teenager needs a ride, we must arrange to have another adult or teenager ride accompany them. - All staff members and volunteers must maintain appropriate physical boundaries with teenagers at all times.

-THE FINE PRINT

-SAFETY GUIDELINES

-WE REQUIRE PERMISSION SLIPS

-We will ask for your consent in order for your teenager to attend any event, retreat, or gathering outside of our regular weekly program.

-WE REPORT DANGEROUS SITUATIONS

-Every staff member and volunteer in our ministry is a mandated reporter, which means we are legally required to report any dangerous or potentially dangerous situations immediately, including...

-- If a student is being harmed, neglected, or abused. - If a student is harming or abusing someone else. - If a student is harming or at risk of harming themselves.

-WE ARE ALWAYS AVAILABLE

-If you ever have a concern about your

-teenager's care or safety, please reach

-out to us.
-We're just a phone call or

-email away!
+Especially diruing the teenage years, when your kid is beginning to pull away from you in their search for independence, we want to come alongside you by creating a pool of trustworthy adults who can help you influence your teenager.
+That's why our ministry is committed to discipleship groups.
+Discipleship groups exist to connect your kid with an adult you can trust so you can better influence their faith and future.
+So, this year, engage with your kid's discipleship group leader.
+They can be a powerful ally for you and your family.
+THE FINE PRINT SAFETY GUIDELINES The safety of your teenager is a priority for our ministry, so we wanted to get you in the loop on how we plan to care for and protect them.
+WE SCREEN VOLUNTEERS Before any volunteer is permitted to serve with us, they undergo arigorous application and interview process, including a criminal background check.
+WE SET BOUNDARIES We have a set number of guidelines for our youth ministry staff and volunteers.
+As a parent, you can help us make sure your child is well-cared for by helping us maintain these boundaries. - No staff member or volunteer should initiate a one-on-one meeting with a teenager without the knowledge and awareness of you, their parents or guardians. - No staff member or volunteer should transport a teenager in a vehicle alone.
+If a teenager needs a ride, we mist arrange to have alother adult or teenager accompany them or plans must be made in advance with you, the student's parent or guardian. - All staff members and volunteers must maintain appropriate physical boundaries with teenagers at all times at all times.
+WE REQUIRE PERMISSION FORMS We will ask for your consent in order for your teenager to attend any event, retreat, or gathering outside of our regular programs.
+WE REPORT DANGEROUS SITUATIONS Every staff member and volunteer is a mandated reporter, which means we are legally required to report any dangerous or potentially dangerous situations immediately, including... - If a student is being harmed, neglected, or abused. - If a student is harming or abusing someone else. - If a student is harming or at risk of harming themselves.
+WE ARE ALWAYS AVAILABLE If you ever have a concern about your teenager's care or safety, please reach out to us.
+We're just a phone call or email away!

+7

 CONTACT US

-LET'S STAY IN TOUCH
+LET'S STAY IN TOUCH!